PaulBouchier/git_demo1/README.md

 # git_demo1
-Demo repo for git talk
+This is a demo repo for the DPRG git talk.

+You can add or change file here with no bad effects.